chasewnelson/SARS-CoV-2-ORF3d/README.md

 		* `SARS-CoV-2_locate_genes.pl`: automatically find the coordinates of each SARS-CoV-2 gene in a nucleotide multiple sequence alignment
 		* `generate_seqs_from_VCF.py`: generate <a target="_blank" href="https://github.com/chasewnelson/OLGenie">OLGenie</a> input for within-host analysis
 		* `extract_seqs_by_timepoint.py`: extract SARS-CoV-2 GISAID sequences by timepoint in a sliding window for analysis in Figure 5—figure supplement 2
+		* `extract_seqs_by_location.py`: extract sequences by location for location-specific timepoint analyses in Figure 5—figure supplement 2
 		* `temporal_pi.R`: calculate and plot nucleotide diversity (*π*) and location entropy as a function of time for Figure 5—figure supplement 2

 	* [**Figure 6**.
 Between-taxa sliding window analysis of natural selection on overlapping frames of *ORF3a*](#figure-6).